charleslimjh/Kachow/docs/Documentation.md

 - We have received feedback that account top-ups are a crucial feature to users of our platform.
 We regretably did not pursue this feature due to time constraints.
 - More stringent database security rules can be enforced in the Firebase console.
 - We also plan to look into booking cancellation features, including a *trysell* feature that allows students to sell their slots to other students.
+- Additional configuration can be done for the web forum such that the user accounts for the BBDC portal can also be used for web forum, instead of having to create a separate account for the platform.

 # Other Links
 - [Project Poster](https://drive.google.com/file/d/1BxJ0CcB72xjCnpuBdjH_11S-nFVwN5h6/view?usp=sharing)